lizaodawn/IMMARKUS-wiki-clone/04-Designing-a-Data-Model.md

 In IMMARKUS you can define a data model consisting of entity classes and properties.
-A well-designed data model can help ensure that you gather data systematically and tailored to the research questions the annotation process is aimed to address.
+A well-designed data model can help ensure that you collect data in a systematic way that is tailored to the research questions the annotation process is intended to address.
 Data models can also help ensure consistency in collaborative research projects.

 **Entity classes** are used to annotate classes of concepts or things (e.g., a city wall, a bridge, a human figure, an animal, a plant); **properties** can be used to record specific details about entity classes (e.g., name, dimension, location, identifier).
 You can create and view entities and properties in both [annotation mode](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images) and data model mode.